stephanieyenyu/smart-commute-assistant/README.md

 guaranteed one.
 The guard columns are therefore load-bearing rather than defensive, and this is why delivery is exactly-once without a lock, a queue, or an exact-time trigger.

-The constraint this creates is easy to violate.
-Compressing the offsets to shorten a demonstration — say `one_hour → 90 s` and `five_min → 30 s` — while leaving the window at 75 makes the three windows overlap, and all three stages fire on the same tick.
-The window is not an independent constant; it is bounded below by the tick interval and above by the minimum offset spacing.
+The accepted cost is that the window stops being an independent constant.
+It is bounded below by the tick interval and above by the minimum offset spacing, so any change to the three offsets requires re-deriving it.
+Compressing them to shorten a demonstration — say `one_hour → 90 s` and `five_min → 30 s` — while leaving the window at 75 makes the three windows overlap, and all three stages fire on the same tick.

-### Human confirmation as the termination condition
+### Termination has to come from the user, because no provider reports a departure

 The scheduler ticks every 30 seconds against every active schedule.
 Nothing in the transport data tells the system that a user has left — a departure is not an event any provider reports.
 Without a